Cameron-Ord/Music-Visualizer/readme.md

 Similar to the windows method, there will be a LINUX directory with everything in it.
 To run the binary if you don't have the libs installed systemwide, use the ```run.sh``` script.
 You are limited to running it from inside the directory with this method AND if you don't have an up to date version of Glibc it won't run so i really do recommend just compiling bash script for linux if you have the libs installed through your package manager.

+I intend on just making system packages later on to solve this